bwelsh/edav/_posts/2014-04-28-bwelsh-project-review_gh.md

 ###Tasks For the Future###
 1. For the R graphs, I would really like to refactor the R functions that normalize the data and produce the graphs.
 There are many opportunities for parameterization and use of canonical R code.
 2. For the map, I would like to change the UI for the menus, to make it more user friendly, and especially to dynamically change the options based on the other options selected.
 3. An analysis of individual test items.
 I have the data and would love to see how scores on questions that were asked over multiple testing cycles compared.
-I did start on R code to do this for TIMSS questions, but in some works for some types of questions currently.
+I did start on R code to do this for TIMSS questions, but in only works for some types of questions currently.